mattermost/mattermost-developer-documentation/site/content/contribute/server/developer-setup.md

 #### Makefile

 You can customize variables of the Makefile by creating a `config.override.mk` file or setting environment variables.
-To get started, you can copy the `config.mk` file and change the values in your newly copied file.
+To get started, you can copy the `config.mk` file to `config.override.mk` and change the values in your newly copied file.

 #### Docker-compose